VivusHub/Vivus/share/twitter/README.md

 php -r "unlink('composer-setup.php');"
 ```

 Once completed, download the PHP TwitterOAuth REST API.
-To do this, using composer run the following code in your command line
+To do this, using composer run the following line of code in your command line
 ```
 composer require abraham/twitteroauth
 ```
-Now that you've set the foundation to send tweets from your server let's get setup the twitter API
+Now that you've set the foundation on your server, let's get you started in creating your twitter app.

 # Twitter App
-Create your twitter app on [Twitter Developer](http://developer.twitter.com/en/apps), and get your save your keys and tokens.
-This tokens include
-your consumer api keys and access tokens which will be used for request.
+To create your twitter app visit [Twitter Developer](http://developer.twitter.com/en/apps), fill in the requirements and save the keys and tokens provided.
+This tokens should include your consumer api keys and access tokens which will be used to send and request data via twitter API.

 # Send Tweets
-To start sending tweets, create a your php file in yourproject folder and write the following codes right.
+To start sending tweets, create a php file in your project folder and write the following codes right at the top.
 ```
 // Import the class
 require "vendor/autoload.php";